ramses-tech/ramses/docs/source/event_handlers.rst

     Is either ``before`` or ``after``, depending on when handler should run - before view method call or after respectively.

 **action**
-    Exact name of Nefertari view method that processes the request (action).
+    Exact name of Nefertari view method that processes the request (action) and special names for authentication actions.

     * **index** - Collection GET
     * **create** - Collection POST